n0x1/sprig-roguelite/README.md

 /* ABOUT:

 Explore a randomly generated dungeon filled with enemies, secrets, and upgrades.
-Find a way to its rumored bottom at the core of Earth.
+Face bosses, grow stronger, and eventually find the way to its rumored bottom at the core of Earth.

 STAGES
 I: Surface